cloud-native-toolkit/itzcli/docs/itz_deploy_build.md

-## itz solution get
+## itz deploy build

-Gets a specific reservation.
+Deploys the given build to the specified cluster

 ### Synopsis

-Get the details of a reservation.
+Deploys the given build to the specified cluster

 ```
-itz solution get [flags]
+itz deploy build [flags]
 ```

 ### Options

 ```
-  -h, --help   help for get
+  -h, --help   help for build
 ```

 ### Options inherited from parent commands